warpstreamlabs/bento/website/docs/guides/cloud/aws.md

 ### None of these fields are compulsory

 The first thing to make clear is that _all_ of these fields are optional.
-When all fields are left blank Benthos will attempt to load credentials from a shared credentials file (`~/.aws/credentials`).
+When all fields are left blank Bento will attempt to load credentials from a shared credentials file (`~/.aws/credentials`).
 The profile loaded will be `default` unless the `AWS_PROFILE` environment variable is set.

 ## Explicit Credentials

-By explicitly setting the credentials you are using at the component level it's possible to connect to components using different accounts within the same Benthos process.
+By explicitly setting the credentials you are using at the component level it's possible to connect to components using different accounts within the same Bento process.

 ### Selecting a Profile